ergonode/docs/docs/frontend/architecture/app-structure.md

 Combination of Vue and NuxtJS frameworks gives us the opportunity to build any web application we want. <br>
 Unfortunately, application built on this approach is monolithic and we cannot extend its behavior.<br>
-Of course we can extend project with some elements, but these are small fragments that do not add much. <br>
+Of course we can extend a project with some elements, but these are small fragments that do not add much. <br>
 In addition, NuxtJS forces developers to have a specific directory structure (page, middleware, store, etc.).<br>
 This gives us a rigid application built on specific principles.<br><br>
 That's why we created the [VueMS][vuems] library.